airaqi/payroll_assessment/README.md

 * Use the script without any inputs to use the default datainput **sample.txt**
 * You can pass a relative path or full path to other input files or a single filename in the formentioned format in order to have a new test.
 * Several data input files available for your use in the format of **datainXX.txt** with relative output in the format of **dataoutXX.txt**.
+* Issue a **Pull Request** to the same repository to submit your assessment implementation.

 ## Inputs
 First line you will get N number of employees in first line, and cash box amount available on hand in the second line, then employees data each in separate line which is composed of the following: